-New Jersey Motorcycle Accident Lawyer for Injured Bikers
+New Jersey Motorcycle Accident Lawyers

 What Are the Most Common Causes of Motorcycle Accidents?

-- Speeding.
+Speeding.
 Car drivers who speed may be unable to stop in emergency situations.
 This can result in serious or fatal rear-end collisions or other accidents.

-- Motorcycle Defects.
+Motorcycle Defects.
 A tire, wheel or any other part of a motorcycle may fail if it has manufacturing or design defects.
 If so, the parts manufacturer may be liable for the damage caused by the crash.

 New Jersey Motorcycle Safety Tips